Peter Saville (psychologist): Career

 Saville began undertaking psychological assessments and providing psychological testing training to private organisations.
-In 1974 British Psychological Society approved Saville's, The five-day Occupational Testing Course.
+The British Psychological Society approved Saville's five-day Occupational Testing Course in 1974.
 In 1977 Saville formed a company with Roger Holdsworth called Saville and Holdsworth Ltd (SHL).
 Saville held sixty-five per cent of SHL shares while Holdsworth held the remaining 35%.
 Initially, the company worked out of Saville's home in Claygate, Esher, Surrey.
 The company set about creating scientifically sound psychometric measures that were pleasing to the eye and quick to administer.
 Saville hired his brother, a graphic designer to design SHL's first line of tests.
 In 1984, Saville, along with Holdsworth, Cramp, Nyfield and Mabey published the Occupational Personality Questionnaires (OPQ).
 Developed for use in workplace settings, the original OPQ contained four different versions.
 The Pentagon model measured five scales.
 The Octagon, Factor and Concept versions of the OPQ measured respectively 8, 16 and 30 scales.
 Previously, employers widely used personality tests created by Raymond Cattell.
 The OPQ was specifically related to assess an individual's suitability for different types of work.
 Saville left SHL in 2003 following a boardroom dispute after SHL's share price crashed.
 SHL's board of directors wanted co-founder Holdsworth to step down.
 Holdsworth refused to step down, Saville backed him up along with the external shareholder, Manpower.
 During a general meeting, Saville put forward a motion to oust the company's new chief executive.
 Because SHL staff were also shareholders, they were allowed a vote.
 However, despite most of the staff voting to oust the new leaders, the motion failed by a narrow margin.

 In 2004 he founded his second company, Saville Consulting Group, now Saville Assessment.
 SHL attempted to stop Saville from legally using his name for his new company, but failed after Saville took legal action.

 Saville was professor of occupational psychology at Queen's University from 1990 to 1998, and was latterly a visiting professor of Talent Management and Leadership at Kingston Business School.
-In 2015, Saville started a new company, 10x Psychology.
+In 2015, Towers Watson took over Saville Consulting, stating that combining the latter's online tools and their own engagement and talent software would "help companies that want efficient, technology-enabled solutions to identify and develop talent".
+Saville started a new company, 10x Psychology, in September that year.